Primary Navigation Mobile

 Overview

-It was launched in 2018 with a range of petrol, diesel and plug-in hybrid powertrains.
-In 2020, the XC40 led the charge for Volvo’s electrification strategy, ditching diesel power altogether and gaining a 408hp dual-motor electric powertrain.
-Then, in early 2022, the company doubled down by launching a new, more affordable 231bhp front-wheel drive electric powertrain.
+It’s certainly a tempting choice and one of the best SUVs if you must have a premium badge.
+It was launched in 2017 and has been available with a range of petrol, diesel and plug-in hybrid powertrains.
+In 2020, the XC40 led the charge for Volvo’s electrification strategy, ditching diesel power altogether.

 The XC40 has plenty of rivals.
-The Germans offer the most obvious competition in the shape of the Audi Q3, BMW X1 and Mercedes GLA.
-However, there are cars like the Range Rover Evoque and the MINI Countryman also vying for your attention in this price bracket.
+The Germans offer the most obvious competition in the shape of the Audi Q3, BMW X1 and Mercedes-Benz GLA.
+However, there are cars such as the Range Rover Evoque and the MINI Countryman also vying for your attention in this price bracket.

 The XC40’s trim structure is simple.
 It’s separated into three options called Core, Plus and Ultimate.
-Volvo’s Core specification is only available on mild-hybrid petrol-powered versions of the car and comes with 18-inch alloy wheels, automatic LED headlights, rear parking sensors, a wireless smartphone charger and a 9.0-inch infotainment system with built-in Google maps.
+Volvo’s Core specification is only available on the least powerful engine and comes with 18-inch alloy wheels, automatic LED headlights, rear parking sensors, a wireless smartphone charger and a 9.0-inch infotainment system with built-in Google maps.

 Plus and Ultimate specifications are homogenised across the XC40’s engine range.
-Plus models are priced from £39,380 and upgrades over the Core model include LED fog lights, all-round parking sensors, a rear-view camera and a handsfree tailgate.
+Plus models aren’t too much pricier, adding LED fog lights, all-round parking sensors, a rear-view camera and a handsfree tailgate.
 Inside, you get heated front seats, a heated steering wheel, an electrically adjustable driver’s seat and a heated windscreen.

-The Ultimate versions are better equipped still, featuring 19-inch alloy wheels, a panoramic glass sunroof, a 360-degree parking camera, adaptive cruise control, headlight washers and rear privacy glass.
+The Ultimate versions are better equipped still, featuring 19-inch alloy wheels, a panoramic glass sunroof, a 360-degree parking camera, an excellent adaptive cruise control system, headlight washers and rear privacy glass.
 The cabin also gets a lift with a 12-speaker Harman Kardon stereo.